opnfv/opnfvdocs/docs/how-to-use-docs/addendum.rst

 Verify Job
 ----------

-The verify job name is **docs-verify-rtd-{branch}**.
+The verify job name is **{project}-rtd-verify-{branch}**.

-When you send document changes to gerrit, jenkins will create your documents in HTML formats (normal and single-page) to verify that new document can be built successfully.
-Please check the jenkins log and artifact carefully.
-You can improve your document even though if the build job succeeded.
+When you send document changes to Gerrit, Jenkins will build the project documentation to make sure no syntax errors were introduced.
+There is no hosted version of the docs until they are merged, so visual changes will need to be checked by locally building the docs with **tox -e docs**.

 Merge Job
 ----------

-The merge job name is **docs-merge-rtd-{branch}**.
+The merge job name is **{project}-rtd-merge-{branch}**

 Once the patch is merged, jenkins will automatically trigger building of the new documentation.
-This might take about 15 minutes while readthedocs builds the documentatation.
-The newly built documentation shall show up as appropriate placed in docs.opnfv.org/{branch}/path-to-file.
+This might take about 15 minutes while ReadTheDocs builds the documentatation.
+The newly built documentation will show up at opnfv-{project}.opnfv.org and under the project listing on docs.opnfv.org.